ThousandEyes: Five Important Things You Need to Know

 3. ThousandEyes has usage-based licensing.

 ThousandEyes uses an annual subscription model based on your visibility needs and is calculated on the number, type and frequency of monitoring tests being run.
 In simple terms, you only pay for what you actively use.
 There are no fixed pricing tiers, base fees or hidden costs.

 ThousandEyes provides two major components with test units and endpoints.
 Test units provide active monitoring for your application and include application-aware network monitoring, web app monitoring (DNS, BGP route, HTTP, FTP, Browser) and VoIP/UCaaS (Unified Communications as a Service) monitoring.
 Endpoints provide the end user perspective of an application and are usually deployed on employee devices.
 They provide information on user session details, network path visualization, Wi-Fi access point SSID and signal strength.
 Endpoints also provide VPN gateway, proxy and DNS server monitoring.

 Included in the subscription model pricing is the aforementioned access to cloud agents in 193 Metro locations around the world, unlimited enterprise agents to deploy within your on-premise environment, native REST API for ecosystem integrations and 24/7 access to ThousandEyes support teams and consultants.

 4. ThousandEyes integrates with AppDynamics.

-As we’ve already stated, Cisco owns ThousandEyes.
-Cisco also owns AppDynamics, which is the world’s leading APM tool.
-At first glance, it seems like they are in direct competition with each other, but they work better together to give you a complete view of your application environment(s), including any cloud-based or cloud-hybrid services it integrates with along the path to your customers.
+As we've already stated, Cisco owns ThousandEyes.
+Cisco also owns AppDynamics, which is the world's leading tool in Application Performance Monitoring (APM).
+At first glance, it seems like they are in direct competition with each other, but they work better together to give you a complete view of your application environment(s) including any cloud-based or cloud-hybrid services it integrates with along the path to your customers.